lambjames18/pyGND/README.md

 `TriBeam_run.py` is a script for running the GND calculations on a TriBeam dataset.
 This is function is to be run in the command line with a config file that passes the data file and other relevant information for the calculations.
 This script was put together in order to be ran in a HPC type environment (although it works just fine on any Windows, Mac, or Linux machine).

 There are a couple other files that are usefuly for looking at the output and putting the output into the DREAM.3D file (for further analysis of a TriBeam dataset).

+The "Matlab" folder contains the original code that Wyatt used for the papers listed above.
+This code is not used, but is just here for reference (and might get removed later).